jluke-russell/python_cheat_sheet/ML cheet sheet.md

 - Each kernel looks for a unique feature and aspect of said feature.
 Once layered, it should create the image.
 - Look for image recognition code and copy it - Bro Allred
 - Weight regularization: kernel_regularizer = regularizers.l2(0.005)

+### Recurrent Neural Network RNN
+- A layer's outputs come back into that same layer as an input, it can also go back as many layers as you want.
+- Some data moves to the next neuron layer while some loops back with a new input
+- Basically a CNN but OVER TIME not SPACE -> each neuron learns a pattern
+- Back Propogation is now thru time or BPTT
+- There is order to the data, things have to be output in a certain order
+- There is so much going on within one neuron layer.
+- We use a tanh activation to put values between -1 and 1 that way we create a bigger gradient and that gives us candidate memory
+- There are also sigmoidal activations that act as switches (0 and 1) to tell the model what memories to to keep and what memories to forget
+- I think this is how our brains work and how we learn and retain info